The House Rules Framework

 It's a small example.
 But it's the same logic at every scale: complexity belongs with the person whose job it is to absorb it.
 Not distributed across an entire team as a daily tax on their time and attention.

 House Rules lens: Slack.
-Five wasted minutes a day across a hundred people is capacity the system stole, because it couldn't be bothered to absorb the complexity itself.
-So I made the system absorb it.
+Five wasted minutes a day times two hundred people is capacity the system nicked, because it couldn't be bothered to absorb the complexity itself.
+So I made it absorb it.

 Humans Aren't Resources: Threkka